Precocious Puberty

 Precocious puberty is more common in girls.

-Other things that may raise your child’s risk are:
+Other things that may raise a child’s risk are:

 • Having a greater body mass index, especially in girls